The Sacrifice: When God Tests What You Treasure

 If you want a practical way to retrain your thoughts through praise and Scripture, this is a simple place to begin.

 Redeemed by Grace.
 Rooted in Faith.
-Living on Purpose.

 Comments